lbtrace/lbtrace/README.md

 ### Hi, I'm lbtrace 👋

+- 🔭 I’m interested in compiler/VM/dynamic tracing
-- 🔭 I’m currently working on Android
+- 🌱 I’m currently working Android development
+- 📫 How to reach me: coder.wlb@gmail.com
 <!--
 **lbtrace/lbtrace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.